csmith49/zinc/tools/trump/README.md

-### TRUMP
+# TRUMP

-Trump is a tool that is used to determine sensitivity of functions encodable in a decidable first-order theory.
+Trump is an exercise in sensitivity analysis.
+It is a tool that is capable of determining the sensitivity of functions encodable in a deciable first-order theory.

+## Requirements
+Trump is dependent on `pta` a term algebra library that exists [here](https://github.com/csmith49/pta).

+## Usage
 Trump takes the location of a single file in SMT-LIB format as input.
+See the test file for an example of the extended syntax.